Rayhaan Tulloch

-Rayhaan Rahim Amari Tulloch (born 20 January 2001) is an English professional footballer who plays as a forward for Dundalk on loan from West Bromwich Albion.
+Rayhaan Rahim Amari Tulloch (born 20 January 2001) is an English professional footballer who plays as a winger for NIFL Premiership club Portadown.
+Tulloch has previously represented England at youth international level.

 Club career

+Born in Birmingham, Tulloch joined West Bromwich Albion's academy aged nine.
 Tulloch made his professional debut for West Brom on 26 January 2019, coming on in the 81st minute for Wes Hoolahan in a 0–0 draw with Brighton & Hove Albion in the fourth round of the FA Cup.
 Tulloch made his second West Brom appearance in the FA Cup fourth round replay at home to Brighton on 6 February 2019, coming on for Jake Livermore in the 63rd minute of a 1–3 defeat.

 On 11 September 2020, Tulloch joined League One club Doncaster Rovers on a season-long loan deal, reuniting with former manager Darren Moore.
 On his second appearance for Doncaster, he suffered a serious hamstring injury which would see the loan terminated early.

 On 8 August 2022, Tulloch joined Rochdale on a season-long loan.

+On 22 January 2023, Tulloch joined League of Ireland Premier Division side Dundalk on loan.
+He scored 5 goals in 19 games before returning to West Brom at the end of June.

+Tulloch joined Bradford City on a season-long loan deal on 1 September 2023.

+On 1 February 2024, Tulloch was recalled from his loan at Bradford City before having his contract terminated by mutual consent.

+On 9 March 2024, Tulloch signed for Shrewsbury Town on a short-term contract until the end of the 2023–24 season.

+On 10 July 2024, Tulloch signed for League of Ireland Premier Division club Shelbourne, after making just 1 appearance for Shrewsbury Town.

+On 18 July 2025, Tulloch signed for NIFL Premiership club Portadown.